NinaHarlacher/ANLP_AuthorshipAttribution/README.md

     - SVM_feature_engineering.ipynb

-Same for the SVM generative model (though not as thoroughly explored because it does not seem to perform better than Naive Bayes anyways).
+Exploring the SVM generative model (though not as thoroughly because it does not seem to perform better than Naive Bayes anyways).

 ## Results